leahnote01/blog/_posts/2024-08-05-InterviewPrep_Stat.md

 How can the **Central Limit Theore**m be used in data analysis?

 - The Central Limit Theorem (CLT) is a crucial principle in statistics.
 It states that when we have a large enough number of *<u>independent</u>*, <u>*identically distributed random variables*</u>, the sampling distribution of the sample mean (or sum) will be approximately <u>*normally distributed*</u>, regardless of the original distribution of the variables.
-This theorem is significant because it enables us to draw conclusions about population parameters using sample statistics, even when the population distribution is not normal.
+This significant theorem enables us to conclude population parameters using sample statistics, even when the population distribution is not normal.
 - Application examples
   - Confidence Intervals:
     - **Example**: Estimating the average height of adult women in a city.
-By taking a sufficiently large random sample, the sample mean can be used to construct a confidence interval for the population mean, assuming the sampling distribution of the mean is approximately normal.
+By taking a sufficiently large random sample, the sample mean can be used to construct a confidence interval for the population mean, assuming the sampling distribution is approximately normal.
   - Hypothesis Testing
     - **Example**: Testing whether a new drug reduces blood pressure.
 The mean blood pressure reduction in a sample of patients can be tested against a known value (e.g., no reduction) using the normal distribution properties provided by the CLT.

 <br><br>

+Briefly explain the **A/B testing** and its application.
+What are some common pitfalls encountered in A/B testing?

+- **A/B Testing** (split testing) compares <u>two versions</u> of a webpage, app, or other user experience <u>to determine which one performs better.</u> By conducting an A/B test, we can statistically infer whether changes made to a product lead <u>to improvements or declines</u> in user behavior.